drhema/evolution-api-installation/README.md

 ## Prerequisites

 - Ensure your system is up to date.
+- Ubuntu 22.0 or above
+- Must login with user root
 - Make sure `wget` is installed before proceeding with the installations.

 ## Installation Steps